hujhax/austin-improv-wiki/Troupes/Mirage Machine.md

 </blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>We do a montage of scene work, but a little bit more surreal.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a montage of scene work, but a little bit more surreal.</blockquote>

 ## Media
 ### Photoset